 Harvest Farro Salad is chock full of goodness and so much flavor – a delicious vegetarian grain salad to serve over the fall and winter season.
 Would be a tasty addition to holiday potlucks too!
-This recipe was created in partnership with Bob’s Red Mill, thank you for supporting the brands that support Aggie’s Kitchen!
+This recipe was originally created in partnership with Bob’s Red Mill in November of 2016, thank you for supporting the brands that support Aggie’s Kitchen!

 Just in time for you to take it to a holiday potluck too!

 It’s a nice break from the heavy comfort food we eat this time of year that’s for sure.
 The brightness from the Clementine Vinaigrette (did you catch the video showing how easy this is to prepare?) pairs up perfectly from the sweetness of the apples, pears and cranberries.

 You can add feta or even goat cheese to it if you want (originally that was in my plan), but I decided I wanted to keep it clean.
 But, the feta or goat cheese would be a tasty addition, especially if using this recipe for entertaining.

 Love whole grain salads like I do?
 Check out these 12 Healthy Whole Grain Salad Recipes including farro, quinoa, wheat berries and brown rice!